Woods, Spieth, McIlroy lead star field in Japan

 He played in the inaugural “The Challenge: Japan Skins” game on Monday at the same course and did not appear to be in any discomfort.

-Jason Day, who beat Woods in the Skins game, is also part of the field as well as Japanese star Hideki Matsuyama and Justin Thomas, whose win in the CJ Cup was his 11th PGA Tour event and his second in South Korea.
+Jason Day, who beat Woods in the Skins game, is also part of the field as well as Japanese star Hideki Matsuyama and Thomas, whose win in the CJ Cup was his 11th PGA Tour event and his second in South Korea.

+After his win in South Korea, Thomas now has two more wins over the last three seasons in Asia than any other player on tour.

+“There’s something about Asia,” Thomas said Wednesday.
+“I seem to do pretty well over here.
+I don’t really know what it is.
+It’s always a good time of year for me.”

 There is an agreement in place to hold the Zozo Championship until at least 2025.